 It's so easy it's like riding a bike!
 Seeing the Aspen area via bicycle is quite spectacular and you don't have to be a pro to do so.
 Check out one of Aspen's many bike shops and rent a cruiser for a jaunt around town or down the Rio Grande Trail.
 If you want to take it up a notch for road biking or mountain biking, we recommend taking lessons from our highly talented and experienced local professionals!
 It might just be one of the best ways to explore the Maroon Bells area and Castle Creek Valley.
 For those who enjoy off-road adrenaline, mountain bikes are also available and the local trails can't be beat.
 Smuggler Mountain Road is a gateway to multiple loops such as the Hunter Creek Loop, Iowa Shaft, Tootsie Roll and Lollipop.

 In the central region of the Colorado Rocky Mountains which covers Aspen, Snowmass Village, Basalt, Carbondale, Glenwood Springs and Rifle there are plenty of easy, paved trails for leisure bicycling and walking.
 All of these trails follow creeks and rivers making for small elevation changes and gorgeous scenery!
 Plus there are many opportunities to stop along the way.
 Lay Some Tread's website will tell you more!

-Aspen is host to several biking events throughout the summer with its very own Aspen Cycling Festival kicking things off in May.
-This festival includes the ever-popular Ride for the Pass which takes cyclists to the top of Independence Pass prior to the road opening for car traffic for the season.
-Aspen and Snowmass successfully hosted the Official Start of the 2013 USA Pro Challenge and the Stage 2 Start - Aspen to Breckenridge.
+Aspen is host to several biking events throughout the summer kicking things off in May with the ever-popular Ride for the Pass which takes cyclists to the top of Independence Pass prior to the road opening for car traffic for the season.
+The Aspen Gran Fondo, an epic 50 mi group ride around the Aspen area followed by the USA Pro Challenge.
+This year Aspen will host the Stage 3 Finish and Stage 4 start of the USA Pro Challenge, August 19th and 20th.